rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 - The user is greeted with a login screen asking for their name.
 - They enter their name (e.g., “Aki”) and click **“Start Cooking!”**.
 - The app saves the name in `localStorage`, so they will not need to re-enter it on their next visit.
-- When creating a new recipe, the app automatically includes the user’s name as the `author`.

 **Outcome:**
-The user can ...
+The user can successfully start using the application.

 ### 2. View Recipes